 This emotional commitment means engaged employees actually care about their work and their company.
 They don't work just for a paycheck, or just for the next promotion, but work on behalf of the organisation's goals.
 When employees care—when they are engaged—they use discretionary effort.

 This means the engaged computer programmer works overtime when needed, without being asked.
 This means the engaged retail clerk picks up the trash on the store floor, even if the boss isn't watching.
 This means the TSA agent will pull a bag suspicious bag to be searched, even if it's the last bag on their shift.

 Improving Employee Engagement

 When you have an Employee Engagement problem, there may be some quick fixes in that you can deal with the issues that staff is facing.
 Generally speaking, culture improvement is about consistency and long-term proactive actions from the management team.

 You have to think about Employee Engagement like you would think about your health.
 There are best practices that you should typically follow but you also need to factor in your own genetic makeup.
 Similarly, if you experience illness, you first need to diagnose the issue before taking the appropriate action.

 In establishing what questions to ask, it's best to take a step back and ask yourself what aspects of your organisation you want data for.
-Based on research of best practices, Roslin uses the following Engagement Drivers:
+Based on the research of best practices, Roslin uses the following Engagement Drivers:

-Trust in Senior Leadership
+- Trust in Senior Leadership